Jason360x/Portfolio/README.md

   <img src="/_screenshots/flightradar.png" alt="Screenshot of flight radar in operation">
 </p>

-The flight radar was created as part of the lab for the "Objektorientierte Systeme 2" module in the third semester of my course.
+The flight radar was created as part of the lab for the Object Oriented Systems 2 module of the third semester of my course.

 It fetches real time plane data from an online API (https://opensky-network.org/api/states/all) and displays each received plane on a map and in a list.
 It is written in Java, the GUI elements are created using JavaFX.